FractalizeR/phpSweetPDO/README.markdown

 *    phpsweetpdo.commit_transaction.started **/** phpsweetpdo.commit_transaction.finished
 *    phpsweetpdo.rollback_transaction.started **/** phpsweetpdo.rollback_transaction.finished

 Most events is accompanied by parameters.
-They are mostly 'sql' (sql query which is executing), 'params' (parameters, passed to query), and 'driver_options' - driver options used, if any.
+They are mostly _sql_ (sql query which is executing), _params_ (parameters, passed to query), and _driver_options_ - driver options used, if any.

 ```php